alemart/surgescript/docs/tutorials/best_practices.md

     - Objects should **not** change other objects' variables or states directly (won't allow it!)
     - Objects should define [functions](functions) that can be operated upon by the external world (API)
 - Use *camelCase* names for both variables and functions.
-- Use *4 spaces* for indenting your code.
+- Use *4 spaces* when indenting your code.
 - Read [this documentation](../../) often.